There are now 3 possible online modes for units:

 - Students are able to (1) conceptualise the approach required in advising small businesses, franchising, family businesses; (2) explain the role of small business in the economy; (3) explain the challenges management faces in running a small business; and (4) identify the critical stages of growth of small businesses.

-- Typically this unit is assessed in the following ways: (1) individual research paper ; (2) group project; and (3) oral presentation.
+- Indicative assessments in this unit are as follows: (1) individual research paper; (2) group project; and (3) oral presentation.
 Further information is available in the unit outline.